 However, most companies are still trying to figure out how to use social media, and initial planning usually starts with the social media marketing strategy.
 What hints for the job seeker might social media strategies that businesses implement have?
 A lot.

 First of all, think about why companies are now starting to show up on Facebook Fan Pages and Twitter: because that’s where you are.
-Just as companies decided back in the early ’90s to create a “Home Page” on the Internet (and there was debate about the need of it back them), companies are currently struggling with not so much the “why” but the “how” to engage in social media.
+Just as companies decided back in the early ’90s to create a “Home Page” on the Internet (and there was debate about the need for it back then), companies are currently struggling with not so much the “why” but the “how” to engage in social media.

 And for their strategic planning, they are often hiring social media strategists like myself to do the planning and potential implementation.